francescogerardomarra/its/modulo26/1_authentication.md

   - For example, the ASCII string "hello" (5 characters) becomes a 24-bit value, which results in a 32-bit Base64 string with 4 characters.
 The `=` padding adds one more character, making it 8 characters in total.

 **Main Applications:**
-- **Data Encoding**: Used to encode binary data (like files or images) for safe transmission over text-based protocols (e.g., email, HTTP).
+- **Data Encoding**: Used to encode binary data (like files or images) for safe transmission over text-based protocols (e.g. email, HTTP).
 - **Authentication**: Base64 is used to encode credentials (like username and password) in HTTP Basic Authentication, often in the form of an `Authorization` header.
 Standard Base64 is compatible with HTTP headers, making it a good choice for transmitting authentication information.
-- **Data Storage**: Base64 is used in various data storage scenarios, where binary data needs to be encoded into a text format (e.g., embedding binary data into JSON or XML).
+- **Data Storage**: Base64 is used in various data storage scenarios, where binary data needs to be encoded into a text format (e.g. embedding binary data into JSON or XML).
 - **Token Encoding**: While **JWTs** (JSON Web Tokens) are typically encoded in **Base64 URL-safe**, other token formats may use standard Base64 encoding for secure transmission across text-based protocols.

 ### **Base64 for URLs**